davidcalhoun/tle.js/README.md

 Most users will probably want to simply get the latitude/longitude of a satellite (see [getLatLon](#getlatlon)) or get the look angles from a ground position, which can be used to track where in the sky a satellite is visible (see [getSatelliteInfo](#getsatelliteinfo)).
-Users may also want to plot orbit lines (see [getGroundTrackLatLng](#getgroundtracklatlng)).
+Users may also want to plot orbit lines (see [getGroundTrackLatLng](#getgroundtracklatlng-current-time)).

-Users may also be interested in parsing out specific information in a TLE.
+Users may also be interested in grabbing specific values from a TLE.
 In this case, you can use one of the [TLE getters](#basic-tle-getters).

 Note that TLEs should be update daily to avoid drift in calculations.
 You can get them online at